-54. If a teacher is teaching an AP course, can that teacher automatically also offer the course as a CHS course?
+57. If a teacher is teaching an AP course, can that teacher automatically also offer the course as a CHS course?

-Answer: No. There are specific rules and processes for CHS programs, which include teacher application and approval, training, curriculum oversight by faculty, and course evaluation.
-In some cases, a teacher teaching an AP course may be denied teaching a CHS course.
-Note that teacher qualifications are not a factor for course approval through AP, but are the first consideration through CHS.
+Answer: No. Per WAC Chapter 392-725, there are specific rules and processes for CHS programs, which include teacher application and approval, training, curriculum oversight by faculty, and course evaluation.
+In some cases where course alignment is not clear, a college may choose not to approve a co-delivery approach.
+Note that teacher qualifications/certifications are not a factor for course approval through AP, but are a consideration for CHS courses.

-55. Are there cases in which an AP course does not align with a CHS course?
+58. Are there cases in which an AP course does not align with a CHS course?

 Answer: Absolutely.
 For example, a chemistry course offered through CHS might be a very different course from and at a different level than AP Chemistry; offering these courses simultaneously would be inappropriate.
-The high school should coordinate and confirm any course alignments with the CHS programs at the college or university.
+The high school should confirm any course alignments with the CHS coordinator at the college.

-56. Who determines if credit is accepted at the college the student ultimately attends after high school graduation?
+59. Who determines if the college credit is accepted at the college the student enrolls in after high school graduation?

-Answer: The awarding of credit for exams (e.g. AP) or transfer of transcripted college credit (e.g. CHS) is determined by the student's higher education institution.
-A given college may or may not accept AP exam scores for credit, and may or may not accept college courses completed while still in high school.
-Students are encouraged to review credit policies at their prospective higher education institution.
-Note that if a student ultimately attends the institution through which they earned college credit in CHS, that college credit is already on the student's college transcript and counts towards all applicable graduation and degree requirements.
+Answer: The awarding of credit for exam scores (e.g. AP/IB/CI), or transfer of transcribed college credit (e.g. CHS/RS) or articulated college credit (e.g. CTE Dual Credit/Tech Prep) is determined by the college.
+A given college may choose to offer advanced standing or higher level college courses in a given subject area, elective credit, general credit, or degree-specific credit for a student's test scores or transcribed/articulated college credits.
+Students are encouraged to review credit policies at their prospective college for the most accurate information..
+Note that if a student ultimately attends the institution through which they earned college credit in CHS/RS, that college credit is already on the student's college transcript and counts towards all applicable graduation and degree requirements.